sifxtreme/realtime-markdown-viewer-readme/README.md

 };
 ```

-At this point we should have a functional app that let's edit and view markdown right away.
+At this point we should have a functional app that will let us edit and view markdown right away.
 If we go to the homepage and add some sample markdown, we should see something like this:

 ![](images/image2.png)